Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 - “What's so special about this company?”

-Keep in mind that all the information should be in the description section since the headlines are auto-filled.
+All the information should be in the description section since the headlines are auto-filled.

-2) Related services/products
+2. Related services/products

 - “Family Owned Since 1976”